1 Dead In NJ, 28 Sickened In Multi-State Deli Meat Listeria Outbreak, CDC Says

 Twenty-eight people across 12 states had been sickened between late May and mid-July, the CDC says.
 The deaths occurred in New Jersey and Illinois, health officials said.
 All 28 individuals had been hospitalized as of Friday, July 19.

-According to the CDC map, 7 illnesses were reported in NY; 6 in MD; 2 in NJ; 2 in VA; 2 in MA; and 1 in PA.
+According to the CDC map, seven illnesses were reported in New York; six in Maryland; two in New Jersey; two in Virginia; two in Massachusetts; and one in Pennsylvania.
 Click here for the map of illnesses.

 "Products sold at the deli, especially those sliced or prepared at the deli, can be contaminated with Listeria," the CDC continued.